 Preparing Your Home for Child Care

 The following recommendations meet and/or exceed the health and safety standards for certification.
-When preparing for your certification home visit, look over the Certification Home Visit Checklist below.
+Before an initial certification home visit, we ask all providers to review the Certification Home Visit Checklist.

 - The tub, sink and toilet must be clean.

 - All electrical appliances in the bathroom should be stored in a closed cabinet or drawer during day care hours.

 - It is recommended that any toxins or other hazards NOT be stored in the bathroom (such as medications, cleaning supplies, razors, etc).
 A better alternative would be a different location either up high or locked.

 - Furnace/laundry area should have a locked door or be inaccessible for children.